Alex-Beep-Cao/Bankist-JS/README.md

 Mian function :
 - Display each Movement
 - Caculate and display total in out and insterest
-- Implement Sort buttom
+- Implement Sort button
-- Implement transfer money, request loan and close account buttom
+- Implement transfer money, request loan and close account button
 - Login and basic verify

 Application has 4 account objects, mainly this project is practicing array methods.
 In this project, using map, forEach, filter, slice, reduce , indexOf, findIndex.... methods.